 3. Cancellation and Amendments:

 * Cancellation conditions don’t apply for clients with future cruise/tour credits.
 Cruise/tour credits are non-refundable.
-Cancellations received in writing 61 or more days from the date of departure will result in a cancellation fee of $500 per person cancelling.
-Cancellations received 60 or fewer days before departure will result in a loss of all monies paid.
+For new bookings, cancellations received in writing 45 or more days from the date of departure will result in a fully refundable deposit.
+Cancellations received 44 or fewer days before departure will result in a loss of all monies paid.
 There are no refunds for services not utilized while on a Workshop Vacation.
 Travel insurance is highly recommended to cover Workshop members for the consequences of unforeseen events during the Workshop Vacation and for cancellation fees that could result from illness, accident, death or other contingencies.
 Once a booking has been confirmed, one amendment to travel arrangements will be made free-of charge.
 Subsequent changes to travel arrangements will incur an amendment fee of $25 per change in addition to supplier charges

 4. Minimum Workshop Vacation Numbers: